laixintao/iredis/iredis/data/commands/client-list.md

 b: the client is waiting in a blocking operation
 c: connection to be closed after writing entire reply
 d: a watched keys has been modified - EXEC will fail
+e: the client is excluded from the client eviction mechanism
 i: the client is waiting for a VM I/O (deprecated)
 M: the client is a master
 N: no specific flag set